Wire Transfer Fraud: how can you prevent it?

 4. Unusual timing or location.
 Emails sent outside business hours or from unfamiliar IP locations should be treated with caution, particularly if they involve financial instructions.

 5. Pressure to bypass standard srocedures.
-If someone asks to skip a second approval, avoid a call-back, or ignore usual compliance steps, it’s a red flag.
+If someone asks to skip a second approval, avoid a call-back, or ignore usual compliance steps, it’s a warning sign.
 Legitimate vendors and internal stakeholders should never second-guess secure processes.

 Increase your safety measures and internal controls